-Microsoft believes that technology can empower every person and organization on the planet to thrive in a resource constrained world.
+Microsoft believes that technology can empower every person and organisation on the planet to thrive in a resource constrained world.
 One of the areas where Microsoft focuses on sustainability is responsible water stewardship, including in their own office buildings, manufacturing sites and data centres.
 Microsoft’s corporate water strategy consists of four pillars: understanding water-related risks and impacts to the business and to the communities where they operate, using benchmarking to increase accountability and improve local water use, identifying locations experiencing high water scarcity and prioritizing where water reduction measures are needed, and implementing water saving technologies and strategies.

 Microsoft’s data centre in San Antonio, Texas, is located within the Leon Creek Watershed.
 According to the World Resources Institute’s Water Risk Atlas, San Antonio is located in an extremely high baseline water stress region of greater than 80 percent.
 Not only are many of the watersheds in San Antonio considered highly stressed, but many are facing water quality issues.
 In the Leon Creek Watershed, significant water quality impairment issues are largely due to flooding and storms that heighten the dispersion of trash and pollutants, as well as stream bank erosion due to high flow rates and velocities that also add to the problem of increased pollutants.